mk12/sicp/notes/exercise.md

 These exercise blah blah.

+r6rs chez guile racket

-# Language
+# Note on the Language

 => etc.

-# Compatiblility

-r6rs chez guile racket